Skip to content

 • Some Lactobacilli commonly used in the production of fermented dairy products can produce histamine (and other biogenic amines), which may contribute to the aroma of fermented foods such as yoghurt and cheese.
 Accordingly, fermented foods tend to contain a high level of histamine.

 • The probiotic Lactobacillus paracasei CASEI 431® (not to be confused with Lactobacillus casei as they are completely different species), has been tested and found not to produce histamine.
-Lactobacillus paracasei CASEI 431® can be found in Optibac 'For Daily Immunity'.
+Lactobacillus paracasei CASEI 431® can be found in Optibac Immune Support.
 Learn more about the research behind Lactobacillus paracasei CASEI 431® on the Probiotics Database.

 Fermented foods, such as sauerkraut, tend to contain a high level of histamine.